dimitriStoidis/GenGAN/README.md

 # Generating gender-ambiguous voices for privacy-preserving speech recognition.

-<p>Gender-ambiguous generation is our proposed method for privacy-preserving speech recognition.
-GenGAN is a generative adversarial network that synthesises speech mel-spectrograms that are able to convey the content information in speech and conceal gender and identity information.
+<p>Gender-ambiguous speech synthesis is our proposed method for privacy-preserving speech recognition.
+GenGAN is a generative adversarial network that synthesises mel-spectrograms that are able to convey the content information in speech and conceal gender and identity information.
 We provide our pre-trained GenGAN synthesiser and our pre-trained model for gender recognition.</p>

 ![GenGAN pipeline](/gengan_pipeline.jpg)